LibEMG/libemg/docs/old_examples/example4/visualizations_example.md

 As part of the toolbox, we believe visualizations are crucial to help understand each module and the EMG pipeline.
 Therefore, most modules have a built-in `visualize()` function (check the API for the exact details).
-In this example, we exemplify several ways to visualize the pipeline associated with their respective visual elements.
+In this example, we exemplify several ways to visualize the pipeline associated with their visual elements.

 # Decision Stream Visualization
+The decision stream visualization shows the class of each prediction (colour) and the predicted probability associated with it.

 ## Code
 ```Python